 Compliance Representation for Blockchain Technology and Cryptocurrency Transactions

-On the compliance side, we help entrepreneurs, investors, and companies avoid federal statutory and regulatory violations and mitigate other liability risks through the implementation of comprehensive policies and procedures, effective contract drafting and negotiation, and ongoing advice and representation.
+On the compliance side of securities and commodities laws, we advise clients and help entrepreneurs, investors, and companies avoid federal statutory and regulatory violations and mitigate other liability risks through the implementation of comprehensive policies and procedures, effective contract drafting and negotiation, and ongoing advice and representation.
 We provide these compliance services in the areas of:

-- Blockchain Technology – For blockchain technology companies, we assist with navigation of the complicated, de-centralized, and rapidly-expanding federal regulatory regime.
+- Blockchain Technology – For blockchain technology companies, we assist with navigating complicated, de-centralized, and rapidly-expanding federal regulatory regimes.
 We help company owners and executives make smart decisions, and we offer solutions that are flexible enough to adapt to blockchain companies’ rapidly evolving legal obligations.

 - Smart Contracts – Smart contracts have evolved quickly, but there is still a long way to go before they gain mainstream acceptance.
 We help companies create and utilize smart contracts supported by blockchain technology, and we represent our clients in federal regulatory matters when necessary.

 - Cryptocurrency Mining – Cryptocurrency mining is a fundamental component of the expansion of blockchain, and it remains subject to close scrutiny at the federal level.
 Mining, especially on a large scale, potentially presents a host of legal and regulatory issues, and miners must ensure that their operations are fully compliant in order to avoid unwanted scrutiny.

 - Cryptocurrency Transactions – We advise and represent investors and companies with respect to all aspects of all types of cryptocurrency transactions.
 From cross-border issues to federal income tax implications, we help our clients see the complete picture so that they can make informed decisions.